Diverse Text-to-Image Generation via Contrastive Noise Optimization: Introduction

 In recent years, diffusion models~\citep{DBLP:conf/nips/HoJA20, DBLP:conf/iclr/0011SKKEP21, DBLP:conf/cvpr/RombachBLEO22} have emerged as the leading paradigm for text-to-image (T2I) generation.
 A key driver of their success is the use of text-guided inference, which steers the generation process to produce images that are not only high-fidelity but also closely aligned with a given prompt.
 To maximize this alignment and enhance image quality, practitioners often employ strong guidance mechanisms, with techniques like Classifier-Free Guidance (CFG)~\citep{ho2021classifierfree} becoming a standard practice.
 However, this pursuit of high fidelity comes at a significant cost: a pronounced lack of diversity.
 Under strong textual guidance, the model's outputs often collapse into a few dominant modes, failing to capture the rich variety of interpretations a text prompt can have.
 This fidelity-diversity trade-off~\citep{DBLP:conf/nips/DhariwalN21} remains a critical bottleneck, severely restricting the creative potential of T2I models.

 To address this challenge, a common line of work has focused on interventions during the iterative denoising process.
-These approaches typically optimize intermediate latents~\citep{corso2024particle, kirchhof2025shielded} or manipulate text embeddings~\citep{sadat2024cads, um2025minority} to enforce separation between samples, while other strategies rely on multi-agent systems or complex fine-tuning schedules~\citep{DBLP:journals/corr/GhoshKNTD17}.
-While these methods have shown promise, they often provide only modest gains in diversity and introduce significant practical challenges.
-Their limitations include high implementation complexity, potential instability, and a heavy reliance on fragile hyperparameter tuning, which hinders their robustness and scalability.
+These approaches typically optimize intermediate latents~\citep{corso2024particle, kirchhof2025shielded} or manipulate text embeddings~\citep{sadat2024cads, um2025minority} to enforce separation between samples, while other strategies rely on multi-agent systems or complex fine-tuning schedules~\citep{DBLP:journals/corr/GhoshKNTD17}. {Although these methods have shown promise, they often require repeated adjustments during sampling and thus suffer from notable limitations, including substantial computational overhead (\eg, DiversityPrompt~\citep{um2025minority}; see Table~\ref{tab:computation_comparison}) and limited gains under accelerated few-step models, where opportunities for intervention are intrinsically scarce.}

-In this work, we tackle the problem at its fundamental source by shaping the initial noise distribution.
-We introduce \textbf{Contrastive Noise Optimization}, a simple yet powerful pre-processing framework that optimizes a batch of initial noise latents to be inherently distinct before the diffusion process begins.
-Our main contribution is a contrastive objective defined in the data space of denoised predictions via Tweedie’s formula~\citep{robbins1992empirical}.
-Specifically, the objective integrates two complementary forces: a \textbf{repulsion} term that pushes Tweedie predictions from different noises apart, maximizing semantic distance to promote diversity; and an \textbf{attraction} term that anchors each optimized noise to its unoptimized counterpart, preserving semantic fidelity and preventing distributional shift.

-We highlight that unlike existing approaches that impose diversity loss in the latent space (\eg, the space of $\mathbf{z}_T$), our method applies the loss in the denoised Tweedie space, which provides the best estimate of clean generated data, thereby maximizing effectiveness.
-See Figure~\ref{fig1} for an illustration.
-To provide theoretical intuitions, we extend the traditional mutual information bound of the InfoNCE loss to incorporate both positive and negative pairs, thereby offering a unified explanation of how our contrastive objective simultaneously promotes diversity and preserves semantic fidelity.
-Comprehensive experiments confirm that this simple preprocessing substantially enhances the ability of modern T2I models to generate visually distinct images with minimal loss in quality or text–image alignment.
-We highlight that our method requires neither heavy computation nor extensive hyperparameter tuning, unlike existing approaches~\citep{sadat2024cads,um2025minority}.

-Our key contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We introduce \textbf{Contrastive Noise Optimization}, a simple yet powerful pre-processing framework that optimizes initial noise latents to be inherently distinct in the denoised Tweedie space before the diffusion process begins, tackling the diversity issue at its fundamental source. \item We provide theoretical insights by extending the mutual information bound of the InfoNCE loss to incorporate both positive and negative pairs, offering a unified explanation of how our contrastive objective simultaneously promotes diversity and preserves semantic fidelity. \item We show through comprehensive experiments that this lightweight pre-processing significantly boosts visual diversity with minimal quality or text-image alignment loss, while remaining robust to hyperparameters and broadly applicable across modern T2I backbones. \end{itemize}